roccogold/dario-caseificio/README.md

 - `formaggi` - Cheese types and their properties
 - `produzioni` - Production batches
-- `attivitia` - Activities and tasks
+- `attivita` - Activities and tasks
 - `users` - User authentication (managed by Supabase Auth)

 See `database/scripts/supabase-schema.sql` for the complete schema definition.